UJWAL-SHAH/github-final-project/README.md

 # github-final-project
-This repository is created for submitting the final project of the Coursera Course "Getting started with Git and GitHub""
+This repository is created for submitting the final project of the Coursera Course "Getting started with Git and GitHub"

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.